johnwcowan/pdp8x/arch.md

  * If the RL bit of IR is 1 and the RR and RT bits of IR are 0, then A and L are jointly rotated left by one bit.
-That is, L is saved and set to 0, A is shifted left by one bit, and the saved L is added to A.
+That is, L is saved and set to the most significant bit of A, A is shifted left by one bit, and the saved L is added to A.
    The assembler mnemonic is RAL (rotate AC left).

  * If the RL and RT bits of IR are 1 and then RR bit of IR is 0,